Here are some Ice Fishing Safety Tips:

 3. Avoid vehicle travel on ice whenever possible, especially if you have been drinking alcohol.
-Remember that even one drink can dull your senses, slow your reaction time and impair your judgement.
+Remember that even one drink can dull your senses, slow your reaction time and impair your judgment.

-4. Keep away from unfamiliar paths or unknown ice, and avoid traveling on ice at night.
+4. Keep away from unfamiliar paths or unknown ice, and avoid traveling on the ice at night.

 5. Never go onto the ice alone.
 A buddy may be able to rescue you or go for help if you get into difficulty.

-6. Before you leave shore, inform someone of your destination and expected time of return.
+6. Before you leave the shore, inform someone of your destination and expected time of return.